 - 1. The provider representative will: - a.
 Prior to disenrolling, review the participant's case/circumstance. - b.
-If appropriate, a provider determination will be requested and/or additional resources will be provided. - c.
+If appropriate, refer the participant elsewhere and/or give additional resources. - c.
 Finally, taking all circumstances into account, will determine if disenrollment is needed. - 2.
 If disenrollment is appropriate, the provider representative updates case notes in WP and ASPEN and will request that a provider management staff member reviews the case and approve the disenrollment of the participant from E&T in WP.